 Take an urgent care facility that advertises on social: Very few prospects will book an appointment through their social feed because they probably don’t need care while scrolling through Facebook.
 If they need urgent care, they will likely Google a facility or go straight to a website.
 Usually, a Facebook Ad doesn’t drive an immediate appointment.

 However, an urgent care facility is much more likely to get visits if it has engaged its target audience on Facebook before they need care.
-If prospects have seen its Facebook ads, they’ll book with the facility when they’re hurt or sick.
+If prospects have seen its healthcare advertising on Facebook, they’ll book with the facility when they’re hurt or sick.

 At its core, social media is a relationship-building tool.
 It may take time to see results (such as an appointment booked), but the effort is worth it.

-Let’s take a closer look at how social advertising works.
+Let’s take a closer look at how healthcare marketing through social advertising works.

 You’ve probably seen many different types of ads on Facebook; they’re interwoven in your newsfeed or in the right sidebar.
 Ads often look like organic content, except for a subtle note that it’s a ‘Sponsored Post.’